KaioHSG/photogimp-windows/README.md

 # PhotoGIMP Windows

-*A GIMP patch for Photoshop users*
+*A GIMP patch for Photoshop users.*

 ## How to install?